Some parts of this page may be machine-translated.

 So far, we have explained the format of the manual from the perspective of ease of use for the reader.
 In addition, it is important to consider the burden of creating the manual for the writer.

-The manual overall lacked clarity, but it has been formatted to highlight important sections, such as using bold text.
-However, this level of detailed formatting can actually be a pitfall as it overlooks the perspective of the writer's efficiency.
+Overall, the manual lacked clarity, but to enhance the reader's searchability, certain sections are highlighted with bold formatting.
+However, this overly detailed formatting can actually be a pitfall.
+It overlooks the perspective of the writer's efficiency in creating the content.

-For example, in Manual B, button names within the steps are in bold.
-Additionally, terms that serve as keywords within the steps are also in bold.
+For example, the button names within the steps are in bold.
+Additionally, terms that are keywords in the steps are also bolded.

-By determining formatting on a word-by-word basis within the text, the editing workload significantly increases.
-Especially for manuals that are frequently updated, the formatting workload accumulates with each revision.
-Moreover, it may become difficult for a different person to follow the complex rules and create the same formatting.
+By deciding on formatting at the word level within the text, the editing burden significantly increases.
+This is especially true for manuals that are frequently updated, as the formatting burden accumulates with each revision.
+Furthermore, if the person in charge changes, it may become difficult to follow the same complex rules for consistency.

-When setting the formatting for a manual, it is necessary to consider the possibility of revisions and changes in the writing staff, while minimizing excessive workload.
-In the example above, instead of using bold text to emphasize words within the text, it is preferable to establish rules such as enclosing them in parentheses.
-Formatting should be done on a sentence-by-sentence basis, and it is best to avoid determining formatting for individual words within the text.
+When setting the formatting for the manual, it is necessary to consider rules that do not impose excessive burdens during revisions and standards that allow for writing at the same level of detail even if the writing personnel changes.
+In the above example, when wanting to emphasize a word in the text, it is preferable to establish a rule such as enclosing it in parentheses rather than making it bold.
+Formatting should be set at the sentence level, and it is best to avoid determining formatting at the word level within the text as much as possible.

 4. Summary

+"Even so, if you think, 'I don't have time to create manuals' or 'There is too much information, and I don't know where to start,' we recommend hiring a professional.
 Human Science has a proven track record of creating numerous manuals since 1985.
-We are a group of professionals specializing in manual creation.
-We can provide comprehensive support from organizing current challenges to formulating improvement strategies and creating customized manuals.
-If you have any difficulties in creating business manuals, please feel free to consult with us.
+We are truly a group of professionals in manual creation.
+We can consistently support you from organizing current issues to formulating improvement policies and creating customized manuals.
+If you have any difficulties in creating business manuals, please feel free to consult us."

 Feature 1: Extensive track record in manual production, focusing on large and global companies